sajinamatya/Chatbot/README.md

     python, streamlit, PyPDF2, Langchain, google_genai, google Embedding, FAISS

+### Features :
+    Input Textfield to collect the user information for processing it to the model File input field where the user submit their document.
-### Features : User can submit their  document and ask the question related to the document
+    User can ask their  question or doubt to the chatbot related to the document

 ### Clone this repo:
  ``` git clone https://github.com/sajinamatya/Chatbot.git ```